 Gugol CIO has great plans for MicroUrl but the codebase seems a bit old-fashioned and before digging into Quantum Computing Support and Blockchain protocols he wants you to improve some bits.

 This first excercise is just to stretch your hands and let you explore the environment.

 MicroUrl is quite old and it gets back plain HTTP urls.
-Your boss heard that Google Chrome will mark all HTTP sites as 'not secure' starting in July and he asked you to fix such problem.
+Your boss heard that Google Chrome - the fierce competitor of Gugol GROM - will mark all HTTP sites as 'not secure' starting in July and he asked you to fix such problem.

-Change the following function accordingly and make the test pass:
+Fix the code and make the test pass: